Close

 As part of their network of support, it’s important to be aware of the moments in a service member’s life that can add stress to their mind or body.
 Service members do not have to be diagnosed with PTSD to be at risk of harming themselves.

 Mental health issues can happen to anyone, at any time.
-Here are some points in a service member’s life when they can feel especially alone, agitated or anxious:
+Here are some risk factors and points in a service member’s life when they can feel especially alone, agitated or anxious:

 • Around times of deployment or difficulty readjusting following deployment